The Sparrow's Home

 On all domains of doctrine and in life, the authority of scripture is to be placed higher than all human understanding, for it is God’s word and as such the highest authority.

 A mom I know suggested recently that we need to be actively teaching our kids to trust the Bible supremely in the smaller things when they are little.
-Then, when they’re older, it will be a natural transition to have a Biblical worldview when their professors or the media are telling them something different on the big issues, like abortion, homosexuality, evolution, and the like.
+Then, when they’re older, it will be a natural transition to have a Biblical worldview when their professors or the media are telling them something different on the big issues, like abortion, evolution, and other things.

 Click here for more on Christian parenting.